 Pursuing a Home Equity Conversion Mortgage (HECM, commonly referred to as a reverse mortgage loan) is a big decision.
-While it allows you to convert your home’s equity into non-taxable cash that you can use to supplement your retirement income, you may be wondering what types of protections are in place for you, the borrower.
+While it allows you to convert your home’s equity into non-taxable cash that you can use to supplement your retirement income, “borrowers must continue to pay for property taxes”, you may be wondering what types of protections are in place for you, the borrower.
 The great news is that reverse mortgage loans are well-regulated by the federal government and include consumer protections to help put your mind at ease.

 Here are six protections that will increase your confidence in the financial stability and safeguards of a reverse mortgage loan.

 ￼As a borrower, you will never have to pay the lender more than the amount borrowed or the current value of the home, whichever is less.
 Should the loan balance grow greater than the value of the home, the Federal Housing Administration (FHA) will pay the difference when it is time for repayment.
 Additionally, the lender may not seek any assets from you or your heirs other than the home to repay the loan and home maintenance costs.

 To protect against the prospect of default and foreclosure, the Federal Housing Administration (FHA) requires you to work with your lender to examine your income and expenses before pursuing a HECM loan.
 This step serves to help you make a careful decision about whether the reverse mortgage loan will be an effective part of your retirement planning strategy, ensuring that you will be financially able to meet your responsibilities with the reverse mortgage loan, including paying property taxes and home insurance.